 Police: 1 Dead After Stabbing At Tulsa Apartment Complex

-Police said one man is dead and another in custody after an overnight stabbing.
+Police said one man is dead and another in custody after a stabbing on Friday.

 by